 In addition to the MSc, I also hold a Higher Diploma in Computer Science from UCD and a BA (Hons) in Law and Accounting from the University of Limerick.
 My Final Year Project was an investigation into the tort of Defamation on the Internet.

 I have lectured in UCD, Griffith College Dublin and Fudan University, Shanghai, China.
-I was Local Organising Chair for the AmI-2013 conference and was a member of the Organising Committee for the ICEP conference from 2009 to 2012.
+I was Local Organising Chair for the AmI-2013 conference and was formerly a member of the Organising Committee for the ICEP conference.